muhammad-talal-aqdas/Drone-Delivery-Simulation/README.md

 -After all deliveries, a summary is displayed.

 Random function rand() are used to create random situations for weather and obstacles each time the program runs.

+                                      #execution instructions
+copy the code into visual studio or any C++ compiler.
+Compile the code and then run it.
+The code has been created as a .cpp.

+                                 #Team Collaboration
+The discussions were done using Slack.
+The screenshots of our discussions and task distributions have been uploaded on the main word file as a proof of teamwork and proper task division.
+The roles played by each member have been discussed above already.
+Different modules were created by us and then after finding and removing errors,they were combined and we got a successful program.
+Github was also used and each member made more than 1 commits whose proof has been shown in the form of screenshots in the Word File.